Sweden (European Parliament constituency): 2004

 The 2004 European election was the sixth election to the European Parliament and the third for Sweden.
 The vote took place on 13 June 2004.
 The ruling Social Democrats polled poorly, but virtually all the established parties lost ground to the eurosceptic June List.

 2009

 The 2009 European election was the seventh election to the European Parliament and the fourth for Sweden.
 The vote took place on 7 June 2009 The election was held using a modified form of the Sainte-Laguë method of party-list proportional representation using the entire country as a single electoral constituency.

 2014

 The 2014 European election was the eighth election to the European Parliament and the fifth for Sweden.
 The vote took place on 25 May 2014.
 At the election, twenty Members of the European Parliament (MEPs) were from the Swedish constituency.

 2019

 The 2019 European election was the ninth election to the European Parliament and the sixth for Sweden.
 The vote took place on 26 May 2019.

+2024

+The 2024 European election was the tenth election to the European Parliament and the seventh for Sweden.